lisp-mirror/heroku-buildpack-common-lisp/README.md

 1. Use modern Common Lisp tooling (in particular, [Roswell](https://github.com/roswell/roswell) and [QuickLisp](http://www.quicklisp.org/)).
 2. Use CI and linting to prevent bit-rot and avoidable bugs.
 3. Support the latest Heroku stack (currently [heroku-18](https://devcenter.heroku.com/articles/heroku-18-stack)).
-4. Support multiple Common Lisp implementations (currently just [Clozure Common Lisp](http://ccl.clozure.com/), with more coming soon).
+4. Support any common Common Lisp implementations (currently any supported by Roswell).

 ## licence
 heroku-buildpack-common-lisp is licensed under the GNU Lesser General Public License.